hazelcast/hazelcast-utils/java/viridian-util/README.md

 # Overview

-This project contains utility code to simplify connectinf to Viridian.
+This project contains utility code to simplify connecting to Viridian.
 To use this library, you will need to download and build the project in your local environment.
 It is not published to an external maven repository.